CodeSigils/parcel-n-boot/README.md

 # A simple parcel and bootstrap 4 setup template

-This is just a playground used mainly for tutorials and fast [Bootstrap](https://getbootstrap.com) UI theme creation.
+This is just a simple playground used mainly for tutorials and fast [Bootstrap](https://getbootstrap.com) UI theme creation.
 It includes SASS, PostCSS and autoprefixer support.
 It also includes optional jquery and popper.js libraries.
 All css and JS are imported from `src/js/index.js` through [parcel](https://parceljs.org).

 Note that all the following commands are working with npm also.